isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-dataset-inc-files/c-types-dataset-inc-files/c-log-proc-dataset-inc-files/c-log-proc-dataset-inc-files.md

      <ul id="ul_54087499003C48C8B0AD9660A2F46EA9">
       <li id="li_E361861E61D246DDB3964C97CC5187E9"> Right-click <span class="uicontrol"> Decoder Group</span> and click <span class="uicontrol"> Add new</span> &gt; <span class="uicontrol"> TextFileDecoderGroup</span> or <span class="uicontrol"> XMLDecoderGroup</span>. </li>
       <li id="li_B2D61A0763AD4FEDB619BF9550EF4602"> In the Name parameter for the new group, enter the desired name of the decoder group. </li>
      </ul> </p> <p> <p>Note:  When you specify a Decoder Group in the <span class="filepath"> Log Processing.cfg</span> file for the dataset profile, the name must match exactly the name that you enter here.
-For more information, see <a href="../../../../../home/c-dataset-const-proc/c-log-proc-config-file/c-log-sources.md#concept-3d4fb817c057447d90f166b1183b461e" format="dita" scope="local"> Log Files</a>. </p> </p> <p> For information about the decoders that you can define for each group, see <a href="../../../../../home/c-dataset-const-proc/c-dataset-inc-files/c-types-dataset-inc-files/c-log-proc-dataset-inc-files/c-text-file-dec-groups.md#concept-0db34988e17c41bfb1797f1d8e78aabd" format="dita" scope="local"> Text File Decoder Groups</a> or <a href="../../../../../home/c-dataset-const-proc/c-dataset-inc-files/c-types-dataset-inc-files/c-log-proc-dataset-inc-files/c-xml-dec-grps.md#concept-5eda5ab253724674832f6951e2a0d1c3" format="dita" scope="local"> XML Decoder Groups</a>. </p> </td>
+For more information, see <a href="../../../../../home/c-dataset-const-proc/c-log-proc-config-file/c-log-sources.md#concept-3d4fb817c057447d90f166b1183b461e"> Log Files</a>. </p> </p> <p> For information about the decoders that you can define for each group, see <a href="../../../../../home/c-dataset-const-proc/c-dataset-inc-files/c-types-dataset-inc-files/c-log-proc-dataset-inc-files/c-text-file-dec-groups.md#concept-0db34988e17c41bfb1797f1d8e78aabd"> Text File Decoder Groups</a> or <a href="../../../../../home/c-dataset-const-proc/c-dataset-inc-files/c-types-dataset-inc-files/c-log-proc-dataset-inc-files/c-xml-dec-grps.md#concept-5eda5ab253724674832f6951e2a0d1c3"> XML Decoder Groups</a>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> Fields </td>